-In 1845, the army began construction on Ft.
-Taylor, which kept Key West on the Union side during the Civil War.
+In 1845, the army began construction on Fort Taylor, which kept Key West on the Union side during the Civil War.
 After the fighting ended, an influx of Cubans unhappy with Spain’s rule brought the cigar industry here.
 Fishing, shrimping, and sponge gathering became important industries, as did pineapple canning.
-Throughout much of the 19th century and into the 20th, Key West was Florida’s wealthiest city in per-capita terms.
+Throughout much of the 19th century and into the 20th, Key West was Florida’s wealthiest city per capita.
 But in 1929, the local economy began to unravel.
 Cigar making moved to Tampa, Hawaii dominated the pineapple industry, and the sponges succumbed to blight.
 Then the Depression hit, and within a few years half the population was on relief.

 As a tourist destination, Key West has a lot to sell—an average temperature of 79°F, 19th-century architecture, and a laid-back lifestyle.
 Yet much has been lost to those eager for a buck.
 Duval Street is starting to resemble a shopping mall with name-brand storefronts, garish T-shirt shops, and tattoo shops with sidewalk views of the inked action.
-Cruise ships dwarf the town’s skyline and fill the streets with day-trippers gawking at the hippies with dogs in their bike baskets, gay couples walking down the street holding hands, and the oddball lot of locals, some of whom bark louder than the dogs.
+Cruise ships dwarf the town’s skyline and fill the streets with day-trippers gawking at the hippies with dogs in their bike baskets, and the oddball lot of locals.